Leading Industries and Companies

 Exhibition and convention city

 Basel is known worldwide as an exhibition and convention centre.
 Art Basel, the world's biggest trade fair for modern and contemporary art, is hosted by Basel every year.
+The trade fair business is currently undergoing a structural change.
 The city is also the setting for scientific and business conventions of a global stature.